ebd622/az204/5_services/event_grid/README.md

 ### Key concepts
 * Event - what happened;
-* Event source - where the event took place. \n
+* Event source - where the event took place. <br/>
   For example: Azure Blob, Azure Subscription (when something happened to a subscription) and many other Azure and non Azure services;
 * Topic - the endpoint where publishers send events;
 * Event subscription - the endpoint or built-in mechanism to route events, sometimes to more than one hander;